 Which U.S. states tip most?
 A new study breaks down gratuity rates across the country.

-Americans often voice their frustrations over the ubiquity of tipping, but that hasn't stopped them from giving generously to reward good service.
+Americans often voice frustration over the ubiquity of tipping these days, but that hasn't stopped them from giving generously to reward good service.

 Where do people tip the most?